MINUMUM ORDER: We don’t have a minimum! Order just one item if that’s all you need. We give a 10% discount for 10 or more of the same design.

 My Little Pony fan vest patches; photos courtesy Zack Houze

 Custom colors for an existing patch design; photos courtesy Tony Tenring

 Q: Can I wash my embroidered items?

 A: Of course!
-All patches and embroidered garments are washable.
+All patches and embroidered garments are washable, as long as the garment was washable in the first place.
 If you're concerned about an embroidered garment with an exposed back side unraveling in the wash, you can put a dot of fabric glue on each trimming point.
 Iron-on patches should not be placed in a hot dryer, which can melt the adhesive, but can be placed in a low dryer.